Sensedia/api-manager-java-client-sdk/docs/APIsApi.md

 <a name="removeLinkEnvironmentWithApi1"></a>
 # **removeLinkEnvironmentWithApi1**
-> ResponseEntity removeLinkEnvironmentWithApi1(id, environmentId, sensediaAuth)
+> ResponseEntity removeLinkEnvironmentWithApi1(sensediaAuth, id, environmentId)

 Delete environment link with API